 A disproportionately high number of children suffer from asthma in the District of Columbia.
-One of our main goals is to lessen the need for emergency room visits and hospital stays by educating patients and families about ways to manage the condition, and connecting them with valuable resources in the local community.
+IMPACT DC’s mission is to lessen the need for emergency room visits and hospital stays by educating patients and families about ways to manage the condition and connecting them with valuable resources in their local community.

 The heart of the program is the IMPACT DC Asthma Clinic.
 The clinic sees children who have recently been to the emergency room, were hospitalized for asthma or who generally have trouble controlling their asthma.

-When you and your child visit the clinic, we provide a detailed medical consultation and develop a unique care plan for your child.
+When you and your child visit the clinic, our team of asthma educators and clinicians will provide detailed medical consultation and unique care plan for your child.
 We then communicate and coordinate care with your child’s primary care provider, school nurse and others involved in your child’s asthma care.

-Clinic staff provides individualized education about the disease and medications, and shows children how to best use their inhalers and other devices.
+IMPACT DC asthma educators provide individualized education about the disease and medications while showing children and families how to best use inhalers and other devices.
 We also explain how to identify and reduce exposure to allergens or other triggers that may cause asthma symptoms.

-We believe that community education is valuable.
-IMPACT DC staff participates throughout the year in community outreach, providing information through health fairs, school-based programs and other educational and advocacy events.
-For more information on these activities, visit our outreach homepage.
+We believe that community education is valuable to bring high-quality care and education beyond the hospital and clinic walls.
+IMPACT DC staff participates throughout the year in community outreach, providing information and education through health fairs, school-based programs and other educational and advocacy events.
+For more information on these activities, visit our outreach page.

 IMPACT DC serves as one of eight sites of the Inner City Asthma Consortium (ICAC), funded by the National Institutes of Health’s (NIH) National Institute of Allergy and Infectious Diseases (NIAID).
 The Consortium’s participating sites across the country study the effectiveness of asthma therapies in children and young adults.